 - One of the Boys: Mickey grew up around baseball players.
-She can be feminine, but also knows how to drink from the bottle, chomp on hot dogs, and shoot pool with the guys... along with putting up with their drinking, swearing, and farting.
+She can be feminine, but as she notes, she also knows how to drink from the bottle, chomp on hot dogs, and shoot pool with the guys... along with putting up with their drinking, swearing, and farting.

 - Technician vs. Performer: Philip, the man gunning for Gus's job, does all of his work by computer statistics.
 Gus goes out and watches, and listens, to the players being scouted.
 Despite there being a clean winner in the approach, it is pointed out that Phillip has a more repeatable process and that he gets more work done.

 - Title Drop: Near the end of the film, Gus states outright that Bo Gentry has "trouble with the curve".

-- "Well Done, Son!"
-Guy: Mickey's life has largely been predicated on showing herself worthy so that her father will bring her back into his life.
+- "Well Done, Daughter!"
+Girl: Mickey's life has largely been predicated on showing herself worthy so that her father will bring her back into his life.